-The recycle centre is near the racing shed on the fenceline under the white awning.
+The recycle centre is near the racing shed on the fenceline beside the blue container.
 The yellow and gray hut contains 4 x 45 gallon drums, one each for:

 Flares and Pyrotechnics, Do’s and Don’ts

-The following link, courtesy of the Dartmouth Yacht Club, provides valuable information on the dangers of carbon monoxide poisoning.
+Carbon Monoxide Poisoning This link, courtesy of the Dartmouth Yacht Club, provides valuable information on the dangers of carbon monoxide poisoning. carbon monoxide